sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 Cody supports executing reusable prompts known as **Cody Commands** from within the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai).
 They allow you to run predefined actions (like `Explain Selected Code` and `Generate Unit Tests` for example) with smart context-fetching anywhere in the editor.

-You can run a command in 3 ways:
+There are three ways to run a Cody Command:

 1. Type `/` in the chat bar.
 Cody will then suggest a list of available commands
 2. Right click > Cody > Select a command